Jean-Baptiste-Lasselle/kytes/README.md

 *

 ## kytes-pipeline-ide

+The Kytes clients exists as a maven plugin, and a m2e extension to use the Kytes plugin within eclipse.

 ## kytes-pipeline-scm
 ## kytes-pipeline-qa
 This guy can run tests and analysis with Fossology, Checkstyle, JMeter, Jenkins, Junit (and al friends and cousins mockitos), Netflix' Simian army, with full metrics reporting management.